 The tricky part is figuring out what types of Facebook posts are most effective for lawyers and law firms.
 While you often deal with serious topics in your business, you want to create engaging and entertaining content to draw in prospects and stay top of mind with previous and existing clients.

-Social media can be an excellent channel for lawyers to market to their audience, but diving into it without a strategy can lead to a frustrating lack of results.
+Whether you’re a personal injury lawyer starting with Facebook ads or a family law practice just starting out with posting, Social media can be an excellent channel for lawyers to market to their audience, but diving into it without a strategy can lead to a frustrating lack of results.

 How do you strike the perfect balance of content that conveys who you are as a firm?

 We’ve compiled a list of law firm Facebook post ideas that fit in with your other marketing ideas to help you grow your business and drive conversions.
 Plus, we’ll take a look at why these suggestions work so that you can come up with your own content ideas for your law firm’s Facebook page.